andhikayuana/movieapp-compose/README.md

 - Clone this project
 - Open this project using Android Studio
 - Wait until sync & indexing success
+- Make sure you are running the emulator or with your device
 - Then click Run
 - Wait the build process & Voila!